dekoza/mtgpl/docs/_sources/EXO.rst.txt

 :mtgtip:`Oath of Lieges<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/7/470a2092-eeda-4557-8cee-ac401b61a225.jpg?1562087824|https://scryfall.com/card/exo/11/oath-of-lieges?utm_source=api>`
    At the beginning of each player's upkeep, that player chooses target player who controls more lands than they do and is their opponent.
-The first player may search their library for a basic land card, put that card onto the battlefield, then shuffle their library.
+The first player may search their library for a basic land card, put that card onto the battlefield, then shuffle.

 :mtgtip:`Paladin en-Vec<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/f/bf1ea89d-4b9d-455f-a7f4-a26026e0c272.jpg?1562088785|https://scryfall.com/card/exo/12/paladin-en-vec?utm_source=api>`